yizhangele/Rollingbased_TMA_AC_Scheduler_Result/README.md

 # Rolling-horizon-based TMA multiple flights scheduler considering travel uncertainty

-This scheduler is a closed-loop framework to provide conflict-free routing and scheduling solutions for Terminal Manoeuvring Area (TMA) multi-aircraft, with the aim to smooth the landing process and reduce the TMA congestion.
+The proposed scheduler is a closed-loop framework to provide conflict-free routing and scheduling solutions for Terminal Manoeuvring Area (TMA) multi-aircraft, with the aim to smooth the landing process and reduce the TMA congestion.
+This repository is aiming to provide the simulation results for the following paper.

 For more details, please find from paper: "Rolling-horizon-based TMA multiple flights routing and scheduling considering travel uncertainty", planning to submit to Fifteenth USA/Europe Air Traffic Management Research and Development Seminar (ATM2025).